ra314/lichess-time-tracker/README.md

 ## 📊 Features
 - **Scrollable Calendar Heatmap:** View your entire playing history in a calendar format with day labels, date numbers, and month headers
-- **Daily Goals:** Set custom daily time goals and track achievement with visual indicators
+- **Flexible Daily Goals:** Set goals based on either time played or number of games, with customizable targets
+- **Game Type Filters:** Filter heatmap data by Bullet, Blitz, Rapid, or Classical time controls
 - **Activity Levels:** Color-coded intensity showing playing patterns
+- **Time Period Tracking:** See the full span of your downloaded game history
-- **Export/Import:** Save and restore your game data locally
+- **Export/Import:** Save and restore your game data locally with integrity verification
 - **Real-time Progress:** Watch as games download with live progress indicators

 ## 🧠 Logic & Metrics